Over the last hundred years, attitudes towards LGBTQ+ people in Britain have come a long way in both society and science, but not without struggle.

 We recognise that it’s not always possible to know what someone’s pronouns are by their outward appearance or gender presentation, and that we can show respect for their gender identity by correctly using their personal pronoun.
 The intention behind inviting our staff to add their gender pronouns to their profile pages, Zoom names, and email footers for example, is to ensure that gender pronouns are used correctly across our organisation.

-Celebrate role models
+Recognise role models

 Positive role models play an important part in nurturing diversity.
 They can provide inspiration, guidance and reassurance for people from minority backgrounds, despite the barriers they might face.

-Celebrate and champion diverse role models where you can.
+Recognise and champion diverse role models where you can.
 It’s as simple as making sure your colleagues are visible and given platforms to share their stories.

 It’s difficult to believe you can succeed, until you see people like yourself in the positions you’re aspiring for.